 2. Application for Incorporation of Trustees as a Board The application must be signed by the majority of trustees.

 Trusts are registered using a document called TRUST DEED.
 This document contains all the information about the Trust and is printed/written/typed.
-Along with these papers you would need to attach a Rs.
-100 Non-Judicial stamp paper (please check the latest stamp act of respective state).
+Along with these papers, you would need to attach an Rs.
+100 Non-Judicial stamp paper (please check the latest stamp act of the respective state).
 All the Trustees are required to give thumb impressions and signatures on these papers.
-Same process is applicable for witness too.
+The same process applies to witnesses too.
 You will need a competent professional to draft the same.